 Chinese mainland reports no new domestically transmitted COVID-19 cases

-One imported case was reported in Guangdong Province on the mainland, the National Health Commission said in its daily report Wednesday.
+Two imported cases were reported on the mainland, all in Shandong Province, the National Health Commission said in its daily report.

-No deaths related to the disease were reported, according to the commission.
+No deaths related to the disease or new suspected cases were reported, according to the commission.

-By Tuesday, the mainland had reported a total of 1,762 imported cases.
-Of the cases, 1,699 had been discharged from hospitals after recovery, and 63 remained hospitalized, no in severe conditions.
+By Saturday, the mainland had reported a total of 1,740 imported cases.
+Of the cases, 1,692 had been discharged from hospitals after recovery, and 48 remained hospitalized.
 No deaths from the imported cases had been reported.

-The commission said three people were suspected of being infected with the virus, all were imported from overseas.
+Four people were suspected of being infected with the virus by Saturday, all from overseas, the commission said.

-Also on Tuesday, four new asymptomatic cases were reported on the mainland.
-No cases were re-categorized as confirmed cases, and 18 asymptomatic cases were discharged from medical observation.
+Also on Saturday, three new asymptomatic cases were reported on the mainland, including one from overseas.
+No cases were re-categorized as confirmed cases, and 10 asymptomatic cases were discharged from medical observation.